M-F-Tushar/LeetCode-Problem-Solving/01 - Two Sum/README.md

 ## Weakness

-The inner loop repeatedly searches for a matching number.
+The inner loop repeatedly searches for the second number.

 That repeated search is the bottleneck.